 Theatre performances use film and new media.
 Television seeks to interact with its viewers through social media.
 Films consist of computer-generated imagery.
 These trends signal the need to study the interconnections between the different media.
 This approach is precisely the focus of the Bachelor’s program in Media and Culture.

-The Media and Culture programme studies different types of media in a broad context and about one another.
-You learn about the history, theory and larger social context in which different media function.
-We put great emphasis on developing academic skills in order to analyse a film, television programme, game, dance or theatre performance.
+The Media and Culture program studies different types of media in a broad context and in relation to one another.
+You learn about the history, theory and the larger social context in which different media function.
+We put great emphasis on developing academic skills in order to analyze a film, television program, game, dance or theatre performance.

 Eye for the Professional Field

-After finishing the Bachelor’s programme in Media and Culture, many alumni end up working in television or film production, the cultural sector (e.g. theatres, cultural centres) or in promotion and marketing.
-A significant amount of students choose to continue their studies in a Master’s programme; for instance, the Master in Media, Art and Performance Studies or the Master in New Media & Digital Culture.
+After finishing the Bachelor’s program in Media and Culture, many alumni end up working in television or film production, the cultural sector (e.g. theatres, cultural centers) or in promotion and marketing.
+A significant amount of students choose to continue their studies in a Master’s program; for instance, the Master in Media, Art, and Performance Studies or the Master in New Media & Digital Culture.

 After a Bachelor's most students go on to take a follow-on Master’s program.
 A Master’s allows you to work in various fields of employment.
 It all depends on the direction you followed in your specialization.

 Media and Culture Studies graduates include cultural policy advisors, teachers, dramaturges, editors, managers of theatre companies, film festival organizers and critics.

 FILM AND TELEVISION CRITIC

 With your knowledge of the film and television world, you critique the latest developments in film and television and write articles, columns, interviews and reviews.
 Your texts can vary from objective reviews to fun and humorous interviews.
 You can also work on items for radio, TV or the web.